 In the US version of the game, Petey Piranha is mistakenly referred to as "Boss P. Plant" in the Glossary (a direct translation of his Japanese name, "Boss Pakkun").
 This was fixed in the European version.

 Present only in the Japanese ROM are various 3D models and textures, many of which are based on characters and settings from the Densetsu no Stafy series, also developed by TOSE.
-Most of these files were copied over to Densetsu no Stafy 4, and remained unused there as well.
+Most of these files were copied over to Densetsu no Stafy 4, going unused there as well.